polkadot-js/docs/docs/substrate/extrinsics.md

    #### Complexity

   - O(C) where C is the number of calls to be batched.

+### ifElse(main: `Call`, fallback: `Call`)
+- **interface**: `api.tx.utility.ifElse`
+- **summary**:    Dispatch a fallback call in the event the main call fails to execute.
+May be called from any origin except `None`.

+   This function first attempts to dispatch the `main` call.
+If the `main` call fails, the `fallback` is attemted.  if the fallback is successfully dispatched, the weights of both calls  are accumulated and an event containing the main call error is deposited.

+   In the event of a fallback failure the whole call fails  with the weights returned.

+   - `main`: The main call to be dispatched.
+This is the primary action to execute.

+  - `fallback`: The fallback call to be dispatched in case the `main` call fails.

+   #### Dispatch Logic

+  - If the origin is `root`, both the main and fallback calls are executed without applying any origin filters.

+  - If the origin is not `root`, the origin filter is applied to both the `main` and `fallback` calls.

+   #### Use Case

+  - Some use cases might involve submitting a `batch` type call in either main, fallback or both.

 ### withWeight(call: `Call`, weight: `SpWeightsWeightV2Weight`)
 - **interface**: `api.tx.utility.withWeight`